Chart Color Schemes

 Maryland - Fletcher - Minmi has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects likely affecting the region.
-Notable initiatives include the Widening and Upgrade of Minmi Road, Multi-Dwelling Housing at 25-29 Prospero Street, Maryland, Residential Flat Building at John T Bell Drive and Matfen Close, Maryland, and Fletcher Village.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 17 projects that could affect this region.
+Notable initiatives include: Widening and Upgrade of Minmi Road, Multi-Dwelling Housing at 25-29 Prospero Street, Maryland, Residential Flat Building at John T Bell Drive and Matfen Close, Maryland, and Fletcher Village.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.